Pranaydeepk/Blog/content/Journal/Death Journal/2024/April/Memento Mori - 2024-04-11.md

 ### 5-Minute Death Journal

 **1. Deathbed Time Machine Tour of Today**
-> Moment 1:
+> Moment 1: I ate Haleem tastes good, but should have been boneless.

->Moment 2:

->Moment 3:
+>Moment 2: Watched a movie alone in theater.
+Genre: Horror + Comedy

+>Moment 3: For dinner in mess they served Semiya Payasam it was yummy.

 **Reflection:** A brief reflection on why these moments stood out and their significance.

->
+> Food and art are divine.

 **2. The Wise Old Man's Lesson**

->Today's Lesson:
+>Today's Lesson: Sleep Early

->How I Learned It:
+>How I Learned It: It's leading me to skip exercise.

 **Reflection:** What this lesson means for your personal growth.
->
+> This means I have to find a way to get to bed early.
+One step at a time.

 **3. Tomorrow's Plan (The Kidnapper's Demand)**

->Task 1:
+>Task 1: At any cost ask guide to review and suggestion for presentation.

->Task 2:
+>Task 2: Super Squats

->Task 3:
+>Task 3: Forrest Gump - Strava - 5:45 PM

 **Objective:** Your objective in accomplishing these tasks.

+> <span style="color:#ff0000">My goal is to get an 'A' for my M.Tech project by showing my understanding of the subject and research skills.</span>

 **4. Contribution to the Karmic Well**

->Today's Contribution:
+>Today's Contribution: None

->Its Impact:
+>Its Impact: Nil

 **Reflection:** How this action aligns with your values or the difference it made.
->
+> I have to be more social.

 **5. Gratitude Reflection**

-> Today, I am most grateful for:
+> Today, I am most grateful for: Financial Freedom.

 **Reflection:** Why this particular thing/person/moment made you feel grateful.
-Based on the content you've provided, it seems you're looking to create a structured template based on the "5-minute death journal" concept, as outlined in the transcript.
-This journaling method is designed to transform lives by encouraging reflection on daily experiences, planning for future actions, celebrating selfless deeds, and fostering gratitude, all within a 5-minute daily practice.
-Below, I'll first explain the components based on the content, then provide a template you can use or adapt to your journaling needs.

->
+> Because of this I am able to watch a movie.